 Fitness to Practise Appeals

-The Fitness to Practise Regulations (which only apply to specific programmes of study) allow a student to appeal against a decision of the Faculty Fitness to Practise Committee to the Appeals Committee of the Senate, on specified grounds.
+The Fitness to Practise Regulations (which only apply to specific programmes of study) allows a student to appeal against a decision of the Faculty Fitness to Practise Committee to the Senate Appeals Panel, on specified grounds.

 You may only appeal against a decision of the Committee upon one or more of the following grounds:-

-You should apply in writing within 15 working days of the date of the letter of notification of the decision, for your case to be considered by the Appeals Committee of the Senate in accordance with the established Procedures.
-The Committee may confirm, quash or vary the original decision but has no power to vary any decision made by the Examiners.
+You should apply in writing within 15 working days of the date of the letter of notification of the decision, for your case to be considered by the Senate Appeals Panel in accordance with the established Procedures.
+The Panel may confirm, quash or vary the original decision but has no power to vary any decision made by the Examiners.

 The Student Advice Centre can advise a student on their position.